Best Online Associate in Human Services Degrees for 2023

 If you wish to advance your career, you will need some mixture of experience and education.
 Once you complete your online associate degree, seek the best possible job to suit your credentials and your long-term goals.
 It’s important to not only gain experience, but also experience that will help you advance later on.

-You should also consider going on to complete a baccalaureate program.
+You should also consider going on to complete a baccalaureate program in human services.
 A four-year degree can qualify you for certain promotions and raises.
 This is especially true if you are working in the public sector (government).
 You might also consider a slight shift of focus to social work.
 If you have worked with your Human Services AA degree for a few years and love the work, a social work degree will more likely enable you to earn state licensure.
-However, many complete a BA in Human Services before applying for a Master of Social Work degree (MSW).
+However, many complete a BA in Human Services before applying for a MS in human services or a Master of Social Work (MSW) degree.

 Frequently Asked Questions